redguava/cliniko-api/guides/uploading_patient_attachments.md

 A successful create will return a 201 and the payload will be the new attachment record.
 The format of that response is detailed in the section on the [patient attachment resource](url here when that page exists).

+## Cliniko will process the file

 At this point the record exists, but Cliniko will not yet have processed the file.
 This is indicated by the `processing_completed` attribute being `false`.
 A few other attributes like filename will be blank until processing is finished.
 The time to process a file depends upon the size of the file and the amount of other traffic in the queue.
+When the processing is completed, the file will no longer exist at the temp location where you uploaded it.
+You will need to request the attachment record and follow the URL provided there to access the file again.

 ## Free trial accounts have limited file space